- 2 cups (280g) all-purpose flour

 - 1 egg, cold

 - Make sure the ingredients are cold.
-I put the cut butter in the freezer for 5-10 minutes.
-Keep the buttermilk and cream in the fridge until the last minute.
+I put the butter pieces in the freezer for 5-10 minutes, and keep the buttermilk and cream in the fridge up to the last minute.

 - Have ready a cookie sheet lined with parchment paper.